Bhavd33p/PDF-Converse/README.md

 3. Ask a query about the PDF content in the chat options.
 4. The application will display the answer based on the uploaded PDF file.

+# Extension
+The extension version is also available  , you can use it by uploading chrome_extension folder to developer mode .

 # Note
 There are two python files: <br>
 ~ pdfconverse.py {This is best model for this PS and application will run on this}. <br>